 IN SHORT: Odoo and SAP Business One are both good ERPs; they fit different profiles.
-In Mexico, Odoo's (Community) 3-year TCO tends to land 60-75% below SAP Business One's, mostly because of the license.
+In Mexico, Odoo's 3-year TCO tends to land below SAP Business One's, mostly because of the license: on Community there is no per-user cost.
+How much exactly depends on your modules and volumes and comes out of the fit-gap — we do not publish a percentage because we have no comparison of our own with assumptions you could review.
 SAP B1 shines in complex manufacturing, traceability, and ecosystem maturity; Odoo, in flexibility, cost, and custom development.
 At iTechDev we implement both, so this comparison has no prefabricated winner.

 Almost every "Odoo vs SAP" comparison is written by someone who sells only one of the two, and the verdict always matches what that someone sells.
 We implement both Odoo AND SAP Business One, so there's no side here.
 The right answer depends on your operation, budget, and horizon, and this article gives you the data to decide without anyone pushing their product.